paul/dry-transaction-extra/README.md

 If you're using keyword args as the arguments to your steps, you often want a step to add its output to those args, while keeping the original kwargs intact.

- * If the output of the step is a Hash, then that hash is merged into the input.
+ * If the output of the step is a Hash, it is merged into the input unless the `as:` option is provided, in which case the entire result is wrapped under the given key before merging.
  * If the output of the step is not a Hash, then a key is inferred from the step name.
 The name of the key can be overridden with the `as:` option.